-A thoroughly traditional Sega Wat recipe, the famous Ethiopian beef stew!
+A thoroughly delicious Sega Wat recipe, the famous Ethiopian beef stew!
 This spicy beef stew is one of Ethiopia’s most famous and beloved dishes.
 The depth and complexity of flavor is incredible and this recipe rivals the very best restaurant versions you’ve had!

 If you like African food you’ve most likely tried Doro Wat, the spicy chicken stew that Ethiopia embraces as its national dish.
 Another famous and equally delicious dish is Sega Wat, the beef version of this spicy stew.
 On restaurant menus you may find a couple of options – Key Sega Wat (spicy) and Alicha Sega Wat (mild).
-We’re making an authentic Sega Wat today and this one is middle of the road in its spiciness so you can add more heat if you prefer.
+We’re making Sega Wat today and this one is middle of the road in its spiciness so you can add more heat if you prefer.

 Sega Wat is traditionally eaten with injera, Ethiopia’s famous fermented flatbread.
 This spongy pancake-like flatbread is used in place of utensils to scoop the sega wat into your mouth and mop up any remaining bits of sauce.